karen-chowkawing/Autoencoder-Anomaly-Detection/README.md

 # Autoencoder-Anomaly-Detection
 This folder stores Demo Scripts for Autoencoder.
-This includes processing, oversampling, model building, training, prediction, and validation results.
+This includes processing, re-sampling, model building, training, prediction, and validation results.